Noble metals used for centuries

 What is a noble metal?

 A noble metal is a metal that naturally resists oxidation and corrosion.
 Unlike iron, it does not rust and maintains its appearance over time.
-This chemical stability makes it a material of choice for objects intended to last—an essential criterion in the history of art and craftsmanship.
+This chemical stability makes it a material of choice for objects designed to last — an essential criterion in the history of art and craftsmanship.

 The best known are gold, silver, and platinum, but some ancient alloys also deserve their place in the world of antiques.